 Because difficulty levels for Colorado white water rafting adventures can vary depending on water levels and weather conditions you will sometimes see two different ratings for an adventure.
 The rating will often increase (get more difficult) in the early season during peak water flows due to high water levels and cooler weather conditions.
 High water season can be the best time to raft if you are looking for big adventure.

 High water season in Colorado is typically early to mid-June, peaking around the summer solstice (mid-June).
 This can differ depending on weather and snowpack.
-For more detailed information about water levels and weather conditions you can contact our knowledgeable reservations staff at 800-997-3448.
+For more detailed information about water levels and weather conditions you can contact our knowledgeable reservations staff at 877-ZIP-RAFT.

 Minimum ages are also available to help you find your comfort level.
 Our minimum ages are not mandatory, they are a guide for you to use when making a decision about the adventure you are choosing.
 Factors that go into minimum ages include but are not limited to a person’s height, weight, physical ability, mental ability and maturity levels.
-These factors, along with years of experience taking thousand of guests rafting have gone into setting minimum ages.
+These factors, along with years of experience taking thousands of guests rafting have gone into setting minimum ages.
 We reserve the right to refuse service based on a person’s age or ability level.
 Minimum ages can change based on weather and/or water conditions.

-first timers, young children
+first timers, young children, families

-aggressive first-timers, teens
+aggressive first-timers, teens, adults

 experienced paddlers looking for an adventure